-Since 6 April 2015 eligible mothers, fathers, partners and adopters have been able to choose how to share time off after their child is born or adopted.
+The pregnant employee must still take at least 2 weeks' maternity leave after the baby is born.
 Eligible mothers can elect to end their maternity leave to create parental leave which they can share with the child's father or other person who at the time of the child's birth is the mother's spouse, civil partner or partner.
 They can share up to 50 weeks of leave and up to 37 weeks of pay between them.
 This means that eligible fathers and partners have a legal right to request more leave from work in the first year following their child's birth.
 Eligible mothers may choose to return to work and have the father/partner take their leave in their place.
 Eligible parents may request to mix work with leave in the first year of the child's life, returning to work between periods of leave if they wish.